|

 Baalhanno, thrown abruptly into his own form, had scarcely enough

-magic left to stem the bleeding.
-But he managed, in the dark,
+magic left to stem the bleeding, but he managed, in the dark,

 to evade Legolas, slip past Faramir, and make his way up the tunnel.